mitchellgordon95/mitchellgordon95.github.io/_posts/2014-12-27-Blog_CSS_Pixels.md

 ---
-title: CSS Pixels
+title: "CSS Pixels: Why Hardcoding Widths is Okay"
 category: Blog
 ---
-CSS Pixels: The Real Story

 I just found out that pixels are actually angular widths and it blew my mind.